movermeyer/ImportFromTodoist/docs/design_decisions.md

 Notably our threat model assumes:
 * `import_from_todoist` is running on a trusted computing environment
     * The machine running `import_from_todoist` is not compromised, either physically or via software.
-* Malicious actor cannot impeded access to the Internet
+* Malicious actor cannot impede access to the Internet

 ### Untrusted Input
 If malicious inputs are used by `import_from_todoist`,

 There are several sources of malicious input possible:

-* The Todoist projects that `import_from_todoist` can be shared amongst many collaborators.
+* The Todoist projects that `import_from_todoist` processes can be shared amongst many collaborators.
     * Those contributors might be able to craft malicious Tasks, Comments, etc.
 * The GitHub repo that `import_from_todoist` writes to could be shared amongst many collaborators.
     * Those contributors might be able to craft malicious Issue bodies, Comments, etc.
 * Either Todoist or GitHub themselves could provide malicious data to `import_from_todoist` via their APIs.

-All of `import_from_todoist`'s communication with third-parties is done via HTTPS, which typically enough to ensure confidentiality + integrity of communications.
+All of `import_from_todoist`'s communication with third-parties is done via HTTPS, which is typically enough to ensure confidentiality + integrity of communications across the network.
 But if something is able to break those guarantees (ex. corporate MitM firewall), then it could also be a source of untrusted input.

 This means the users other than the user running `import_from_todoist` could influence the inputs that `import_from_todoist` use.